akka/alpakka-kafka/docs/src/main/paradox/home.md

 ## Scala and Java APIs

-There are two separate packages named `akka.kafka.scaladsl` and `akka.kafka.docs.javadsl` with the API for Scala and Java.
+Following Akka's conventions there are two separate packages named `akka.kafka.scaladsl` and `akka.kafka.javadsl` with the API for Scala and Java.
 These packages contain `Producer` and `Consumer` classes with factory methods for the various Akka Streams `Flow`, `Sink` and `Source` that are producing or consuming messages to/from Kafka.

+## Examples

+A few self-contained examples using Alpakka are available as [Alpakka Samples](https://akka.io/alpakka-samples/).

+To read and see how others use Alpakka see the [Alpakka documentation's Webinars, Presentations and Articles](https://doc.akka.io/docs/alpakka/current/other-docs/webinars-presentations-articles.html) listing.

 ## Contributing